tommyettinger/textratypist/README.md

 Thanks to all the font designers who made fonts we use here; by making your fonts freely available, you perform a great service to the people who depend on them.

+Thanks to Twitter for generously contributing Twemoji to the world of open source; having broadly available emoji makes them much more usable.